What is in this leaflet

 - Haematocrit decreased (decreased proportion of red blood cells in the blood)

-- Hypokalemia (low level of potassium in the blood)
+- Hypokalaemia (low level of potassium in the blood)

 - Hyperkalaemia (high level of potassium in the blood)